annayqho/TheCannon/docs/source/lamost_tutorial.rst

 we need reference labels from APOGEE DR12,

-Before the data can be run through ``TheCannon``, it must be prepared according to the specifications laid out in the "Requirements for Input" section.
+Before the data can be run through ``TheCannon``, it must be prepared according to the specifications laid out in the `Requirements for Input`_ section.
 One of the requirements is for data to be normalized in a SNR-independent way. ``TheCannon`` has built-in options for normalizing spectra, and we illustrate that in this tutorial.